Overview

 Note that this only for search with PowerShell Search-UnifiedAuditLog.
 The web interface are still the 90 days limitation on non E5 tenants.

-After some tests on several tenants (M365 Business, Office 365 E3), all now have access to 365 days of history even if the AdminAuditLogAgeLimit is still 90 days.
-You can find your current age limit with:
+After testing several tenants (M365 Business, Office 365 E3), all now provide access to 365 days of history.

 Connect-ExchangeOnline